 Past rejection can make you jealous, distrustful, or distant in future relationships.
 Rejection anxiety can cause you to be constantly on the look out that your partner is showing signs of leaving.
 You might develop unhealthy attachment patterns.

 You might feel very insecure in the relationship and find you change your behaviors, avoid certain conversations, or put your needs last to avoid rejection.
-And you might feel emotionally dependent to your partner, looking to them to validate your worth and fill your time.
+And you might feel emotionally dependent on your partner, looking to them to validate your worth and fill your time.

 On the other hand, you might feel you become distant and unavailable in future relationships – or you might avoid intimate relationships completely.
 You might become detached, put up walls, or leave a relationship to avoid being rejected.